-Aspirations for the age friendly community being developed by the AVEO Group at Springfield were centred on the creation of a new dementia-friendly Residential Aged Care and Independent Seniors’ Living Village.
+Aspirations for the age-friendly community being developed by the AVEO Group at Springfield were centered on the creation of a new dementia-friendly Residential Aged Care and Independent Seniors’ Living Village.
 The site lies within the Springfield Health City adjacent to the Mater Private Hospital and has an area of 9.8 hectares.
 When fully developed in 20 years’ time the village will be home for between 4000 and 5000 residents.

 To be known as the Springfield Age Friendly Community this was a unique opportunity for Marchese Partners to “get it right” from the very beginning.
 As master planners for the whole village we had the opportunity to not only ensure that the housing and associated facilities were dementia-friendly, but also the village roads, pathways, parks, signs, shops, services and infrastructure and as well to influence the rest of Springfield Health City to ensure that as far as possible the whole of the future Health City became a dementia-friendly place.

 The design ethos centred on ensuring that the future residents would have the ability to live in their own home within this new community safely, independently, and comfortably, regardless of age, income, or ability level.
 Streetscapes, parks and Building A which formed part of the Stage One works now under construction exemplify this disciplined design approach.
 This stage will deliver 66 independent living apartments, communal spaces, a sales and marketing suite, a café and provision for future retail to activate the streetscape.
 An important component of this initial phase was the design of the “entry statement” for the whole village.
 The design of this element has exploited the site contours by the integration of soft and hard landscape features so as to become an “urban marker” for the whole village and set the standards for “place making” at the Springfield Age Friendly Community.